scttfrdmn/lens/apps/vscode/README.md

-# aws-vscode
+# lens-vscode

 Launch VSCode Server (code-server) instances on AWS EC2 with professional-grade security and networking.

 ## Overview

-`aws-vscode` enables you to quickly spin up cloud-based VSCode environments on AWS Graviton processors, providing a full VSCode experience in your browser with automatic configuration of development tools, language runtimes, and extensions.
+`lens-vscode` enables you to quickly spin up cloud-based VSCode environments on AWS Graviton processors, providing a full VSCode experience in your browser with automatic configuration of development tools, language runtimes, and extensions.

 ## Features